 You could also incorporate quizzes after each speaking engagement and give prizes to the participants who get the most correct answers throughout the event.
 This encourages them to pay attention to the speakers while also encouraging them to attend more sessions.

-Create a real-time social wall with a social media aggregator like Walls.io and give your audience a way to become a part of the event.
+Create a real-time social wall with an all-in-one social wall solution like Walls.io and give your audience a way to become a part of the event.
 A social wall that displays posts from attendees, speakers, and sponsors is a great tool to spark conversations and create a sense of community at your virtual event.

-To turn attendees into active participants, encourage them to share their experience using your hashtag, display and answer questions, or use the wall to play ice-breaker games and promote networking.
+To turn attendees into active participants, encourage them to share their experience on social media using your hashtag or right on the social wall with Direct Posts, display and answer questions, or use the wall to play ice-breaker games and promote networking.
 Here are 30+ real-life examples of audience engagement with social walls.

 Promoting your virtual event is one of the primary factors that determine how successful it will be.
 Thankfully, there are many ways to reach potential attendees and encourage sign-ups.